Ramblurr/probematic/README.md

 ### Run in repl

 Jack-in using your favorite editor.
-Be sure to supply `-A:dev` to set the dev proflie
+Be sure to supply `-A:dev` to set the dev profile

 1. from the `user` ns run `(dev)` this loads the app code and switches you into the `dev` ns